yangh567/level4-project/manual.md

 * *2. Run heatmap_similarity.py under "data/similarity_heatmap" to visualize the similarity of mutational signatures and store the file at "processed/class_graphs" folder using command "python heatmap_similarity.py".*

+* *3. Run "python prepared_data.py" under "data/statistics" to implement stratified sampling for getting the cross validation and validation folds with random samples*

-* *3. Run "python generate_small_data.py" under "src/statistics" to obtain the matrix only contains the gene mutation status of the driver gene we need to investigate on*
+* *4. Run "python generate_small_data.py" under "src/statistics" to obtain the matrix only contains the gene mutation status of the driver gene we need to investigate on*

-* *4. Run the static_gene_prob.py under "src/statistics" directory using "python statistic_gene_prob.py" to get the mutation frequency of each gene in each cancer to help with extracting the frequently mutated driver gene in each cancer for future experiments.*
+* *5. Run the static_gene_prob.py under "src/statistics" directory using "python statistic_gene_prob.py" to get the mutation frequency of each gene in each cancer to help with extracting the frequently mutated driver gene in each cancer for future experiments.*